Primetime (American TV program): International broadcasts

 ABC News programming is shown daily on the 24-hour news network OSN News in MENA Region.

 In Australia, the program airs at 2 p.m.
 Saturdays (Extended Edition) and 1:30 p.m.
 Thursdays on Sky News Australia.

 In Canada, Citytv had rights to the show but only aired it when a limited series was scheduled.
 Primetime: What Would You Do? is currently on the air airing in simulcast with ABC.

 Ratings

-The program's highest rated episode was the June 14, 1995 episode which featured Diane Sawyer interviews Michael Jackson and Lisa Marie Presley and the world premiere of Jackson's music video for his latest single, "Scream".
-The transmission garnered 60 million viewers.
+The program's highest rated episode was the June 14, 1995 episode.
+It featured Diane Sawyer interviewing Michael Jackson and Lisa Marie Presley, and the world premiere of Jackson's music video for his latest single, "Scream".
+The broadcast garnered 60 million viewers.
 Sawyer's interview was controversial in the journalism industry for her use of pre-taped "persons on the street" to ask the couple questions.